pharmaverse/pharmaverse/.github/CONTRIBUTING.md

 8. Create a Pull Request (PR) from your branch to the `develop` branch of the original repository.

 Your PR will be reviewed by members of the tech-wg team.
 Please be prepared to make revisions based on feedback.

-## Style Guides

-### Git Commit Messages

-- Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-- Limit the first line to 72 characters or less.
-- Reference issues and pull requests liberally after the first line.

-### Code Style

-- Use descriptive names for variables and functions.
-- Document your code where necessary, especially for complex logic.

 ## Getting Help